biojppm/rapidyaml/README.md

 ## Quick start

-You can have your cake and eat it too: being fast doesn't need to mean being unpractical!
+You can have your cake and eat it too: being rapid doesn't mean being unpractical! ryml was written with easy usage in mind, and comes with a two level API for accessing and traversing the data tree: a low-level index-based API and a higher level wrapping it via a ``NodeRef`` class.
+The examples in this section are using the high-level ``NodeRef``.

 Parsing from source:
 ```c++